Simplicity of the automorphism group of fields with operators: Preliminaries

-Notice that in particular, every element algebraic (in the model-theoretic sense) over $A$ belongs to $\cl(A)$.
-However, in most examples of fields with operators we are interested in, the closure of a set will be rather big, and in particular $\cl(\emptyset)$, taken in our $\kappa$-saturated model $\UU$, will have cardinality $\geq \kappa$.
-For example, in the case of differentially closed fields of characteristic $0$, every single constant element $a$ (that is, with $\delta(a)=0$) belongs to $\cl(\emptyset)$.
+Note that every element which is algebraic over $A$ (in the model-theoretic sense) belongs to $\cl(A)$.
+In contrast to the algebraic closure, in most examples of fields with operators we are interested in, the closure of a set will be rather large (e.g., of cardinality $\geq\kappa$ in a $\kappa$-saturated model), and may increase as the model changes.
+For example, in the case of differentially closed fields of characteristic $0$, every constant element (that is, whose derivative is $0$) belongs to $\cl(\emptyset)$.

+This notion of closure satisfies some important properties if every element is analysable with respect to $p_0$, which justifies the following assumption.

+{\bf Henceforth, we will assume that the simple theory $T$ satisfies Property \ref{H:single_gen} with respect to the fixed generic type $p_0$.}